fepitre/package-rebuilder/README.md

 ### Enable the transport

-You need to enable `in-toto` transport for Qubes repositories.
+You need to enable `in-toto` transport for Qubes and Debian repositories.
 In `/etc/apt/sources.list.d/qubes-r4.list` you need to replace `https` by `intoto`.
 So up to commented entries, you should have:
 ```
 # Main qubes updates repository